6FaNcY9/dropshiping_website_retro_style/README.md

 4. Use the admin upload page at `/admin/uploads` (admin user only) to request a presigned URL and upload directly from the browser.
 You can also call `/api/uploads/presign` programmatically with an `x-admin-token` header matching `ADMIN_ACCESS_TOKEN`.
+5. Allow your app origin (e.g., `http://localhost:3000` and your production domain) in the R2 CORS configuration so the browser can send `PUT`/`GET` requests to the presigned URLs.

 ## Cloudflare Turnstile